Toggle Nav

 Operating Expenses Risk

-Operating expenses as a percentage of merchandise sales decreased from 24.7% in 2021 to 22.6% in 2022.
+Operating expenses as a percentage of merchandise sales increased from 22.6% in 2022 to 24.8% in 2023.

-The Company’s rent expenses were Rp178.1 billion in 2021 and Rp525.4 billion in 2022, contributing 7.0% and 18.7%, respectively, of the Company’s operating expenses for the
+The Company’s rent expenses were IDR525.4 billion in 2022 and IDR557.8 billion in 2023, contributing 18.7% and 17.9%, respectively, of the Company’s operating expenses for the corresponding periods.

 Mitigation

-In terms of labor components, the Company aimed to ensure the competitive wages compared to other retailers.
+In terms of labor components, the Company aims to ensure the competitive wages compared to other retailers.
 Matahari managed to optimise the headcount requirement with the focus on the power brands, stores with healthy profitability, and single warehouse.

-Various initiatives like multi-tasking, labor scheduling, multi-shifts and others enable Matahari to operate with a lower headcount than in the past.
+Various initiatives such as multi-tasking, labor scheduling, multi-shifts and others enable Matahari to operate with a lower headcount than in the past.
 Having said that, the Company would be looking at selectively increasing its headcounts at a lesser velocity than sales recovery to maintain operating leverage or in an agile way to leverage seasonal opportunities.
 That said, the Company will always maintain the necessary minimum to provide the best service to customers.
 In addition, Matahari has also replaced the security staff in Matahari stores with Prevention Associates (PA), who were fewer in number but still delivered adequate internal control.

 Risk of Seasonality